nate-bake/SEASCAPE/README.md

 - Added names to some servo channels to make controller development easier.
 - Enhanced memory helpers for Python estimator and controller.
 - Fixed servo loop bug and added prelaunch check for mode PWM ranges.
+- Enforced manual RC mode as default.
+- Enabled logger to save incrementally in the event of a crash/shutdown.

 ## TODO